mrhaffner/messaging_app/README.md

 #### SocketIO events

+(it might not be necessary to seperate these into out/in) (investigating, will report back)

+"message_out" event

+handles emitting/receiving messages from clients to server

-"message" event
+"message_in" event

-handles emitting/receiving messages
+handles emitting/receiving messages from server to client

+"user_change_out" event

+handles emitting/receiving changes to the active user list from clients to server

-"user_change" event
+"user_change_in" event

-handles emitting/receiving changes to the active user list
+handles emitting/receiving changes to the active user list from server to client

 ## Set Up